opengauss-mirror/docs/content/en/docs/Administratorguide/routine-maintenance.md

     >![](public_sys-resources/icon-note.gif) **NOTE:**
     >The log level  **log\_min\_messages**  is set to  **DEBUG**_x_  \(_x_  indicates the debug level and the value ranges from 1 to 5\).
 The information recorded in debug logs may contain personal data.

 - Delete personal data before sending system logs to others for analysis.
 If the execution of a SQL statement fails, the error SQL statement will be recorded in a system log by default.
 SQL statements may contain personal data.

 -   Set  **log\_min\_error\_statement**  to  **PANIC**  to prevent error SQL statements from being recorded in system logs.
-However, once the function is disabled, it is difficult to locate fault causes if faults occur.
+If this function is disabled, it is difficult to locate fault causes when a fault occurs.